Bartek8879/temperature-indicator-pcb/README.md

 # temperature-indicator-pcb

 ## Overview
-This project presents a custom PCB design of an analog temperature indicator based on the LM35 temperature sensor and the LM3914 LED driver.
+This project presents the design and implementation of a custom PCB for an analog temperature indicator based on the LM35 temperature sensor and the LM3914 LED driver.

 ## Features